 I’m a huge believer in mentoring.
-Just showing up at conferences and being present; working one-on-one with a few that you connect with, guiding through the publishing maze; sharing tips—ones that work and the ones that you thought were so awesome and bomb—are significant guideposts for authors in every stage.
+Just showing up at conferences and being present; working one-on-one with a few that you connect with, guiding through the publishing maze; sharing tips—ones that work and the ones that you thought were so awesome and don’t work—are significant guideposts for authors in every stage.

-At a recent work shop that I did on how to create a speech around a book.
+At a recent workshop that I did on how to create a speech around a book.
 I featured one of the authors I had been The Book Shepherd for.
 She had brought a case of her books to give away.
-There was a string attached.
-If a book was taken, the receiver agreed to post a book review.
+There was a string attached: if a book was taken, the receiver agreed to post a book review.
 Speaking to the group about her book for two minutes (it’s all I gave her), 20 hands quickly shot up committing to read and review.
 Nice.

 Speaking took me down avenues I never thought of.
 My biggest market and buyer of books and speeches discovered me in a small town in New York.
 Listening to what I had to say, a group of nurses approached me after I spoke—we need you.
 Yes they did and I didn’t know it until they told me.

-Authors need … no must … get over the “I would rather be writing” syndrome that so many embrace.
+Authors need—no must—get over the “I would rather be writing” syndrome that so many embrace.
 Writing is a small fraction of your book success—it’s the marketing that will seed it, fertilize it, and accelerate its growth.
 Yes, you may be a superb writer.
 Do you have any idea how many wonderful books have been written that quickly died before a single shoot could surface?
 Too many to count.